-Issa Rae Says "Anyone Can be a Covergirl" If an "Awkward Black Girl" Like Her Can
+Issa Rae Says "Anyone Can Be a CoverGirl" If an "Awkward Black Girl" Like Her Can

-"It's an honor, you know I remember just being in high school seeing the ads but you never ever imagine someday I could be a Covergirl.
-It's a huge honor and I consider myself an awkward black girl, so if awkward black girls can be cover girls than anybody can be them."
+"It's an honor, you know.
+I remember just being in high school, seeing the ads, but you never, ever imagine 'someday I could be a CoverGirl.'
+It's a huge honor and I consider myself an awkward black girl, so if awkward black girls can be CoverGirls, then anybody can be them."

-Issa wore smokey black eyeliner around her eyes with dramatic false eyelashes and Covergirl Lash Blast Volume Mascara ($7).
+Issa wore smoky black eyeliner around her eyes with dramatic false eyelashes and CoverGirl Lash Blast Volume Mascara ($7).
 On her lips, she wore Melting Pout Liquid Lipstick ($7) in Gelebrity.
-Her skin looked dewy and radiant thanks to Covergirl Vitalist Healthy Elixir Foundation ($10).
+Her skin looked dewy and radiant thanks to CoverGirl Vitalist Healthy Elixir Foundation ($10).

 The actress's hair was pulled back in a large braided bun on the crown of her head, allowing her face and the low back of her Vera Wang dress to stand out.